gitjuzer/AFP-ENG-2018/Functional specification.md

 We already decided what kind of problem to solve.
 We almost finished our requirment specification.
 Facebook messenger chat was created for further communications.
 Team of developers already divided tasks, so each of us has their own job to do.

+#UI plans
+1.ScoreBoard is displayed once player(s) finished the certain level in the game